Future waste initiatives in Cardinia Shire

 Group contract for recycling services

-We have entered into a short-term arrangement with recycling processor, Polytrade recycling, to accept and process 100% of our kerbside recycling.
+- We've entered into a short-term arrangement with recycling processor Polytrade Recycling to accept and process 100% of our kerbside recycling.

 New red rubbish bin lids